Table of Contents

 Steps of Management

 The top management performs the duties of laying down plans that are to be followed through out the organization.
 The management must be an example in the organization, so that other junior staff members can follow.
 The top management is endowed with the responsibility of appointing the middle-level management.
 This top management is the one that controls all other departments.
 This is the department that deals with the foreign affairs and controls all the finances of the organization.
 It is the overall management department that all other departments report to.
-This is the law-makinng body that controls all other distinct parts of the organization.
+This is the law-making body that controlss all other distinct parts of the organization.

 Middle-level management is below the top management, and it helps the top management in performing their duties.
 They make departmental goals and rules that govern the distinct departments.
 They are the middlemen between the lower-level managers and the top management, and they also define and communicate the organizational policies and plans to the lower management.
 They are endowed with the power to implement motivational systems through out the organization to create good interrelationship between the workers in the organization.